 You’ve seen Black Lives Matter and you know you want to get involved.
 That’s great!

 These quick links Carrd and Linktr.ee are good places to start.
 Please also read ‘So You want to be an Ally…’ from Hey!
 Dip Your Toes In.
-This post will be packed with even more resources below if you want to keep scrolling.
+This post will have with even more resources below if you want to keep scrolling.

 BLM began here in the USA many years ago and was brought back into a larger spotlight because of the recent horrific murders of Ahmaud Arbery by private citizens and then George Floyd and Breonna Taylor by police.
 Their names quickly became a rallying cry that has been echoing around the world.

-The underlying rot in the roots of our society is white supremacy and colonialism.
+It’s a response to the underlying rot in the roots of our society in the USA which is a false belief in the supremacy of white people.
+And effects of past, and current, colonial practices.
 These have helped to bring about a culture of police brutality that does not lead to safe, healthy communities for anyone.
-But in particular, for Black people.
+But in particular, not for Black people.

 Systemic racism disproportionately affects Black people in the United States of America.
 It didn’t end when slavery was abolished.
-Nor did slavery end when it was abolished as it’s simply become a core of our prison system.
+Nor did slavery end when it was abolished as it has become a core of our for-profit prison system.
 Pretty much in every society that was at one time largely white and/or participated in colonialism, you now find targeted racism affecting Black and Indigenous people or those looked at as unwanted immigrants.
 And this has got to stop.

 “In a racist society, it is not enough to be non-racist, we must be antiracist.” ~ Angela Davis

-This post looks at 7 Ways We Know Systemic Racism Is Real.
-They didn’t capitalize the word Black, which I’ve learned is very important.
+This post looks at 7 Ways We Know Systemic Racism Is Real so you don’t just take my word for it.
+They didn’t capitalize the word Black, which is very important.
 And this is just one article on systemic racism of thousands available online.
 But look at it as one tool you can use to begin educating yourself.
 On the whole, I try to listen more to Black voices when I am learning.

 Now to the longer list of Black Lives Matter, and advocacy, resources which I will continually update as I read and learn more: